 * Best Personal Finance Blogs – For Professional Women

-The author of the Be Three blog has her picture on the blog but chooses to remain anonymous (we'll call her Be Three).
-We know Be Three is well educated.
-She is a physician who also has an MBA.
+The Female Professional blog is the brainchild of Sanjana (SUN-jah-nah).
+She is a physician anesthesiologist who also has an MBA.
 From the midwest initially, she now practices medicine and resides somewhere in southern California.

 * Best Personal Finance Blogs – FIRE